amontalenti/home/README.rst

 * configuration files
 * Zig, Racket, Scheme, Go, Elixir (for fun)

-My vim configuration is a bit customized, as I use vim as a kind of Linux IDE.
-However, I don't go overboard remapping things; in general, I'm pretty happy with vim's default mappings and have learned to love them.
+My ``vim`` configuration is a bit customized, as I use ``vim`` as a kind of full-blown and integrated Linux development environment.

+However, I don't go overboard remapping keys.
+In general, I'm pretty happy with vim's default mappings and have learned to love them.
 Most of these customizations are just to make editing typical files for me nicer, and add file-specific or workflow-specific add-ons.

-Some nice IDE-like plugins for me include:
+Some nice "IDE-like" plugins for me include:

 * ctrlp_, for quick file opening
 * dockerfile_, for docker support